vault27/Foundation/ise.md

 Work Centers -> Device Administration -> Policy Elements -> Results -> TACACS Profiles.
 Any TACACS+ Shell Profile with "Shell" type should have "Idle Time" set to "10" minutes or less.

+## Radius Policies

+- `Policy > Policy Sets`
+- One policy for all global protect connections
+- Policies are served based on devices from which request arrived, protocol: TACACS or Radius, Radius Service Type
+- Plus in a policy we specify allowed protocols: `Policy > Policy Elements > Results > Authentication > Allowed Protocols`
+- Here we specify which Auth protocols are allowed:
+  - PAP/ASCii
+  - CHAP
+  - MS-CHAPv1
+  - MS-CHAPv2
+  - EAP-MD5
+  - EAP-TLS
+- And EAP protocols
+  - LEAP
+  - PEAP
+  - EAP-FAST
+  - EAP-TTLS
+  - TEAP